Superritchman/gw2-portalcounter/README.md

 <li>Right-Click on the time to exit PortalCounter
 </ol>

-You find a compiled version in subfolder 'Release' (or take this link)<br>
+You find a compiled version in sub-folder 'Release' (or take this link)<br>
 https://github.com/Superritchman/gw2-portalcounter/raw/master/Release/PortalCounter.exe